realA10001986/Dash-Gauges/hardware/README.md

 - If the needle hits the right end point, remove power immediately and retry with a resistor with a _higher_ ohm value;
 - If the needle stops on the way, before reaching the right end of the scale, retry with a resistor with a slightly _lower_ ohm value.

 There is room for two resistors per gauge on the Control Board to allow combinations, for instance 3k3 + 330R to achieve 3k6.
-So you can try daisy-chaining two resistors if you don't find one that makes the needle go nicely close to the right end of the scale.
+Hence, you can try daisy-chaining two resistors if you don't find one that makes the needle go nicely close to the right end of the scale.

 When you found (a) value(s) that make(s) the needle go exactly to the end point (or slightly below), that is what you put in as
 - R3/R4 [purple_3] for the "Primary" gauge (left),